mojolicious/mojo.js/docs/Cheatsheet.md

 # Cheatsheet

-A quick overview of the most important [mojo.js](https://mojojs.org) classes and helpers.
+A quick overview of the most important [mojo.js](https://mojojs.org) classes, helpers and hooks.

 ## Classes